CSU-WPT/debugging-workshop/src/ex1-reading-errors.md

 - The program should **throw a runtime error** (an exception) on the division line.
 - You should see a **stack trace** in the console mentioning:
   - The type of exception.
-  - The line number in `BuggyCalculator.java`.
+  - The line number in `CalculatorExercises.java`.
   - The line number in `Main.java` where it was called.

 If you fix that and run again, you will later see: